Duke of Clarence: Possible future creations

 The Dukedom is currently vacant.
-While there was some speculation that it was one of the options available for Prince Harry upon his wedding with Meghan Markle, press reports also noted the Dukedom's chequered past, including scandals and unfounded rumours of criminality related to Prince Albert Victor.
+While there was some speculation that it was one of the options available for Prince Harry of Wales upon his wedding with Meghan Markle, press reports also noted the Dukedom's chequered past, including scandals and unfounded rumours of criminality related to Prince Albert Victor, Duke of Clarence and Avondale.
 Prince Harry was ultimately awarded the Dukedom of Sussex.